JdeRobot/smart-traffic-sensor-lab/README.md

 }
 ```

    The same must be done for the testing records, pointing to the right files.
-At this point we have all what we need to start the
+At this point you have all what you need to start the
    re-training script.
 My data directory structure is as following:

 ```